Maybe the following perspective helps you…:)

 But if you’ve ever felt like no one can really relate to what you’re going through, then maybe that isn’t actually the case at all.
 Maybe it’s just that for whatever reason, people don’t think they can talk about certain things because they think they won’t be heard.
 Or understood.

 Do people in today’s world really care to understand another human?

 Why is it that we never feel understood by the people around us?
-Why is it that even what we have to say, to think, and how we feel never seem enough for those around us?
+Why is it that even what we have to say, think, and how we feel never seem enough for those around us?

 We like to think that people are ‘just like us,’ but truthfully, there’s one thing people can never be…

 You see, you can relate to people on some level-maybe by shared experiences or maybe they just remind you of someone else when having social interactions.

 However, no matter how much they seem like ‘you,’ there’s always going to be something that makes them different than you…

 And this will create conflict between human beings because they can never completely understand you or themselves.

 This is why we never feel understood, because deep down…